IDAES/idaes-pse/docs/reference_guides/apps/grid_integration/Bidder.rst

 in order to avoid underbidding.
 Equation (2) states that the RT offering power is the same as the IES power output to the grid.
 In the bidding mode, the market rules require the offering power is non-decreasing (convex) with its marginal cost in an energy bid.
 This rule is represented by equation (3).
-Equation (4) to equation (9) are process model constraints.
+Equation (4) to (9) are process model constraints.
 Equation (10) calculates the operation costs for IES and equation (11) calculate the fixed cost for IES.

 **Parameters**